 - Modifying optical fibres

-When this process is finished, I need to test the optical fibre to make sure it is working correctly.
+Testing the optical fibre involves investigating how it is working.
+We need it to carry light well, so it needs to lose very little!
 On these days, I will spend my morning setting up the necessary equipment to do this – it can take time to look for all of the tools that I need, as expensive equipment is often shared!

 Once I have the equipment I need, I will launch laser light into the fibre.
 This can be very fiddly, because the laser light needs to fall on the end of the very thin fibre to get inside.
 I have to get the most light I can into my fibre in order to test it.
 I use a detector or a camera to see how well the fibre carries the light.